iodapson/axum-Yew/slide/axum-slide.md

             .await
             .map_err(IntoResponse::into_response)?;

-        // your custom extrator's logic goes here ... you can mutate body to fit your business logic
+        // your custom extractor's logic goes here ... you can mutate body to fit your business logic

         Ok(Self(body))
     }
 }

-// Time to use 'CustomExtrator' inside a request handler async fn handler(CustomExtractor(body): CustomExtractor) {
+// Time to use 'CustomExtractor' inside a request handler async fn handler(CustomExtractor(body): CustomExtractor) {
   // ...
 }